Writing C# Functions

 Switch to the Inputs tab and click Edit Function Details at the bottom of the window.
 This brings us to the same interface we used to create the inputs originally.

 Switch to the Outputs tab so we can add an output for the base area of our mass.
-Click + to add it, and configure it like so:
+Click + to add and configure it like the image below:

 Click Save Changes to register your changes to the function's configuration.